-When I went through college planning, I'd labeled myself “not good at math.”
+When I went through graduate school planning, I'd labeled myself “not good at math.”
 This was my hard truth, not just low confidence.
 My dad had a mind for Ph.D. level math classes.
 He tried but was not able to reform me during those patient tutoring hours at the dining room table.
 His good genes were passed on to other siblings in my family.
 I always felt behind, unable to catch up.
 I was also creative, so I believed my right brain dominance was the problem.

 The day came for me to start prep for the standardized tests.
 I got through this with much anxiety baggage.
 Fortunately, I got into the one college I applied to, a Catholic women’s college my mother recommended.
 Those were the simple days - about a 100 years ago.
 The math/science requirement gave the option of taking 2 college science lab courses to be exempt from math.
 I was clear of my math wall.